Sign In / Sign Out

 - Map and Locations

-The Lodestar Center is a recognized center of excellence in the field of dispute resolution.
-Its efforts in teaching, scholarship, and service have been recognized by the U.S. Circuit Court of Appeals for the Ninth Circuit (with the 9th Circuit Court of Appeals ADR in Education Award) and the International Institute for Conflict Prevention & Resolution (with three CPR Awards – two for Outstanding Professional Article, one to Dr. Roselle Wissler and another to Prof. Art Hinshaw, and one for Professional Achievement, Foreclosure Mediation Unit).
-The Lodestar Center is consistently ranked highly nationally among law school dispute resolution programs by US News & World Report “Best Graduate School” rankings and was ranked 10th in 2020.
+The Lodestar Center is a nationally recognized center of excellence in the field of dispute resolution.
+Its efforts in teaching, scholarship, and service have been recognized by the U.S. Circuit Court of Appeals for the Ninth Circuit (with the inaugural Ninth Circuit ADR Education Award) and the International Institute for Conflict Prevention & Resolution (with three CPR Awards – two for Outstanding Professional Article, one to Research Director Dr. Roselle Wissler and another to Faculty Director Professor Art Hinshaw, and one for Professional Achievement, Foreclosure Mediation Unit).
+The Lodestar Center is consistently ranked highly nationally among law school dispute resolution programs by US News & World Report “Best Graduate School” rankings and was ranked 10th in 2019.

-The following classes, all upper level J.D. courses, provide students with a solid grounding in various areas of dispute resolution and an opportunity to develop practical skills.
+These courses provide students with a solid grounding in dispute resolution and an opportunity to develop practical skills.